Katongo: Music

 called "Kiss of Life".
 "Kiss Of Life" peaked at Number 7 on the MTV Base music video charts.

-Alongside her music, Katongo enjoys doing charity work and has been aligned with the charity ‘Africans United Against Child Abuse’ (AFRUCA).
+Alongside her music, Katongo enjoys doing charity work and has been aligned with the charity ‘Africans Unite Against Child Abuse’ (AFRUCA).
 Recognised as a supporter of the charity, Katongo alongside other speakers, has spoken at the House of Commons on two occasions.